ImtiazKhanDS/notes/Improving RAG.md

 (query , cosine , feedback)

-**Cluster queries to understand** topic , count, mean cosine,
+**Cluster queries to understand** topic , count, mean cosine, mean feedback
+- rank importance of question types against relevance and satisfaction
+- Look at data to propose experiments to improve individual clusters
+- Build classifiers to improve observations in real time.